Abhilash-du/daily-coding-challenges/README.md

 # coding_practice
 👋 Welcome to my git repository of DSA solutions!
-In this repository, you will find a vast collection of solutions to various DSA problems, crafted by me through daily practice on platforms like LeetCode and more.
+In this repository, you will find a vast collection of solutions to various DSA problems, crafted by me through daily practice on platforms like LeetCode and Scaler.

 📈 I have been adding new solutions to this repository every day (with occasional breaks), so you can expect to find a wealth of content here.
 Each solution comes with a detailed explanation of the problem, followed by the approach I used to solve it.
 I also provide a breakdown of the time and space complexity of the algorithm, so you can get a good understanding of how efficient each solution is.